 logical time and the physical time.
 Let us define a

-which will be emitted
+signal clock which will be emitted

-every period
+every period seconds:

 signal clock let period = 0.01

-The process emit_clock
+The process emit_clock emits the

-.
-The function gettimeofday
+signal clock.
+The function gettimeofday of

-module gives access to the physical time:
+the Unix module gives access to the physical time:

 let process emit_clock = (* set the next deadline *) let next = ref (Unix.gettimeofday () +. period) in loop let current = Unix.gettimeofday () in (* check if the deadline has been reached *) if (current >= !next) then begin emit clock (); next := !next +. period; (* update the next deadline *) end; pause end

-Now, to wait a duration of dur
+Now, to wait a duration of dur seconds, we only have to

-count the occurrences of the signal clock
+count the occurrences of the signal clock:

 let process wait dur = let d = int_of_float (dur /. period) in for i = 1 to d do await clock done